check-spelling/check-spelling-docs/Feature:-Autodetect-valid-word-lengths.md

 # Autodetect valid word lengths

-With [[Heuristic exclude suggestions|Feature: Heuristic exclude suggestions]], I've started reviewing what's worth checking.
+With [Heuristic exclude suggestions](Feature: Heuristic exclude suggestions), I've started reviewing what's worth checking.

 For one, a significant portion of the two letter space is already in the dictionary.